In This Article

 Ahead, we share the valuable lessons we learned from the book along with some of the designer's most memorable spaces.
 Trust us, decorating with color and pattern isn't as scary as you'd think.

 Not everyone is comfortable using pattern in their décor, but an easy way to get more at ease with it is to start by introducing pattern subtly, as Natale did in this home in the Great Barrier Reef.
-In this master bedroom, blush tones and moss green accents were introduced to soften the space's omnipresent rosewood timber.
+In this primary bedroom, blush tones and moss green accents were introduced to soften the space's omnipresent rosewood timber.
 This color palette was woven throughout the house, evoking the native flora, fauna, and reef beyond.